backstage/backstage/docs/features/kubernetes/configuration.md

 See also
 https://cloud.google.com/kubernetes-engine/docs/how-to/api-server-authentication#environments-without-gcloud
-for complete docs about GKE without gcloud.
+for complete docs about GKE without `gcloud`.

 #### `gke`